 They had to call in an expert to fix the engine.
 He was flown in by helicopter.

 Once on the ship, the expert was brought right down to the engine room to inspect the problem.
-He studied the body of the engine looking carefully from all sides.
+He studied the body of the engine looking at it carefully from all sides.

 Two days later the expert mails in the bill for his services rendered.
 The CFO of the company is shocked and appalled when he receives a bill for $20,000.